oVirt/ovirt-site/source/feature/live-merge.html.md

 *   Start in webadmin with a running VM that has one or more snapshots
 *   Remove a snapshot as in the positive flow but immediately terminate ovirt-engine
-*   Wait for the operation to complete by using 'vdsClient getVolumeChain' on the virt host and watching for the volume to disappear
+*   Wait for the operation to complete by using 'vdsClient getAllVmStats | grep vmJobs' on the virt host and watching for the entry to disappear
 *   Restart engine
+*   The command coordinator should resume the engine-side flows which should complete successfully
-*   In webadmin, confirm that the snapshot is removed
+*   In webadmin, confirm that the snapshot is removed after a few seconds.
 *   Check that the volume associated with the snapshot has been removed from storage

 #### Negative flow (vdsm restart during live merge)